 I'm a vegetarian, but it's not a religion.
 I don’t preach or sabotage relationships over diet.
 I want to know about the being-ness of you more than the doing-ness.
 Experiences and activities are interesting but secondary to character and spirit.

 Setting the table for one, I'm looking forward to sharing meals with a significant other, a best friend and more.
 I believe I have learned and will always be learning how to create a space for a woman to feel safe and beautiful.
 I like to hold hands when walking with my girl.

 TED, NPR, Bernie, The Philharmonic and the Metropolitan Opera in Central Park.
 Sean Stephenson's Dance Party, google it or click on it here. https://www.youtube.com/watch?v=Tk32L7mLGWg

 Jazz, Blues, some classical, Most African, favorites are Papa Wemba and Angelique Kidjo.
 Chet Baker, Jerry Lee Lewis, Sinatra, Gershwin, Bernstein, Berlin, Beebop, Richie Valens, Buddy Holly, The Beatles, Cream and most of the musical change makers of that period.
 A musician friend once said, "Music like the Beatles created comes along once every 200 years."
+How about that!

 Eckhart Tolle, Harville Hendrix, Malcolm X, (NVC), Blue Truth, Pete Hamill's Downtown, Siddhartha, Lao Tzu.